recallai/teams-transcript/README.md

 ## 9. Send bot to meeting and retrieve live transcription

-Copy everything in curl.json, open a new terminal, and paste the value.
+Copy everything in curl.json, open a new terminal, and run the curl command.